Weights and measures overview

 We also verify and test:

-- package-label accuracy for goods sold by weight
+- accuracy of package labels for goods sold by weight, volume or count

 - price scanners, such as those in grocery stores